gleicon/ebook_cto_field_guide/index.md

 ##### Are there clear leveling for ICs(Individual contributors) and Managers ?

 First order of the day: how do you evaluate, give feedback and help your team to grow ?
 Look for you company's career ladder, if you find none — it is one of the things you need to kickstart right away.

-You can get inspired at engineering ladders and levels.fyi.
-I've built an engineering/manager ladder based on what I've been using.
+You can get inspired at [Engineering Ladders](http://www.engineeringladders.com/) for existing ladders and [Levels.fyi](https://levels.fyi) for how they compare across companies.

+I've put together an engineering/manager ladder based on what I've been using, based on impact and scope (reach within and outside the team) with parallels on both tracks.

 [An Engineering Ladder Example](https://drive.google.com/file/d/1vSe3gr-gLainl8cLhFLsGVY4odE9GrA6/view?usp=sharing)

 Look for performance reviews and any document for your direct reports.
 No performance cycle process ?
 That's a consequence of a good ladder and there are tools to help automate it.
 You can do it straight on spreadsheets if needed.

 No team will be healthy without knowing where they and, where they will go and without candid feedback about their performance and growth.
 Also remember there is no Y career — you need both careers (management and engineering) and a good write up on how the pendulum works there.
-Look at [Engineering Ladders](http://www.engineeringladders.com/) for existing ladders and [Levels.fyi](https://levels.fyi) for how they compare across companies.

-#### HR and Engineering Organisation insights
+#### HR and Engineering Organization insights

 The questions below are to give you an insight of how HR interacts with the engineering team.
 There are companies where both teams seem to be at war and others where they work well.
 There is information that you will only learn in a neutral way by collaborating with your HR partner.
 Most of what you will have to work with people in your team you can only solve with them, for expertise and safety sake.
 You will find plenty of corporate disasters that could be avoided just by looping someone more experienced from HR to help or lead a conversation.

-##### How is hiring organised ?
+##### How is hiring organized ?
 Is everyone helping ?
 What are the goals ?

 Hiring is everyone's job and highest priority.
 No "I can't interview because I'm putting out these fires" or "I can't talk to you because you are always on interviews".
 A lot of problems in engineering are due to poorly staffed teams.
 Work on it.
 If you don't know where to start, use my template: